Skip to main content

 • Community Campus

-Note: The Live Online modality was introduced during the pandemic and is available on a limited basis since the return to in-person classes.
-The provost recommends colleges to limit the number of Live Online classes as in-person classes should be a higher priority to meet student demand.
-Offering Live Online requires additional review and approval by the Registrar.
+Note: It is recommended departments limit the number of Live Online classes, as in-person classes should be a higher priority to meet student demand.
+Offering undergraduate Live Online classes on Main Campus requires additional review and approval by the Associate Dean and the Registrar.

 Related processes and additional resources